The Best Travel Chargers for AA or AAA Batteries

 Sanyo MDU01 2AA USB Charger: Ultralight and Ultraportable

 If want to travel as light as possible, this Sanyo USB Charger may be your best option.
-It’s the lightest and slimmest charger of the bunch at 93 x 47 x 17.5 mm or 3.7 x 1.9 x 0.7 inches and only 48g or 1.7 ounces.
+It’s the lightest and slimmest charger of the bunch at 93 x 47 x 17.5 mm or 3.7 x 1.9 x 0.7 inches and only 43g or 1.53 ounces as measured on our scales.
 It’s unique from all the chargers below in that it’s powered by USB, such as from the USB port on your laptop, although you can also power it with any wall charger or other device with a standard USB port.
 It comes with two top-notch AA Eneloop batteries and can charge one in 140 minutes or both in 280 minutes, and one AAA Eneloop battery in 60 minutes or two in 120 minutes.
 Note that if you choose to use your laptop to power this charger, it may need to be powered on (not in suspend mode) for the entire length of the charge (unless it’s a newer laptop that provides power to the USB ports even when it’s asleep and plugged in).
 For this reason, you may want to get a simple USB power adapter of some sort, such as this dual-port USB AC charger.
-Alternatively, if you’re bringing a phone charger that has a mini USB plug, you could use a simple USB adapter to convert it to a standard USB Female plug, allowing you to use your phone charger as the power source for charging your AA batteries (but do test this setup before traveling to make sure it works with your phone charger).
+Alternatively, if you’re bringing a phone charger that has a mini USB plug, you could use a simple USB adapter to convert it to a standard USB Female plug, allowing you to use your phone charger as the power source for charging your AA batteries (but test this setup before traveling to make sure it works with your phone charger).

 Sony BCG-34HRE4K Super Quick Charger: Feature-Packed Portable

-La Crosse BC-9009: The Ultimate Charger
+La Crosse BC-700: The Battery Geek’s Charger

 La Crosse BC-500: The Capable Younger Brother